17 Best Customer Support Platform Portals in 2025

 Features

-- Help Scout bases its pricing models on the number of clients you serve, making it a versatile tool if you’re scaling, or if you’re rolling out a new product that needs additional support.
+- Flexible pricing: Help Scout bases its pricing models on the number of clients you serve, making it a versatile tool for scaling or rolling out a new product that requires additional support.

 Ideal Users